PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I shall do as you ask.
 Then I will loot your corpse with great relish."

-"There's my boy.
+"There he is.
+There's that guy I know and distrust.
 C'mon Relan.
 Let's go meet the Troll."

 # 20